An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: : a Quasi-Newton meta-algorithm

 \section{\qning: a Quasi-Newton meta-algorithm}

 We now present the \qning~method in Algorithm~\ref{alg:newtonizer}, which consists of applying variable metric algorithms on the smoothed objective~$F$ with inexact gradients.
 Each gradient approximation is the result of a minimization problem tackled with the algorithm~$\mtd$, used as a sub-routine.
-The outer loop of the algorithm performs quasi-Newton updates.
+The outer loop of the algorithm performs Quasi-Newton updates.
 The method~$\mtd$ can be any algorithm of the user's choice, as long as it enjoys linear convergence rate for strongly convex problems.
-More details about the choice of the parameter~$\kappa$ and about the inexactness criterion to use will be given next.
+More technical details are given in Section~\ref{subsec:qnizer}.